LanDinh/khaleesi-ninja/documentation/scripts.md

 If no service was specified, the function gets executed on *all* services.
 If a service was specified, the function gets executed on the specified service.

+### `interactive_service.sh`

+This provides a nice interactive selection prompt for users to choose their service.
+The choice is saved in a temporary file.